This project started in 2018 and will conclude in 2019. Special thanks to:

 - The owners of Nicom Coatings for permission to cross their property.

 - NH Forests and Lands for permission to use the edge of the Davisville State Forest.

 Funding for this project comes from a combination of individual donations and a Recreational Trails Program grant from the NH Bureau of Trails.

-Project status: Work began in early December 2018 with the Davisville section of the trail being staked out and brush cut.
+After raising funds and leveraging the funds with a grant from the NH Bureau of Trails work began in early December 2018 with the Davisville section of the trail being staked out and brush cut.
 Silt fencing was installed where required.
 Our contractor, Hopkinton Forestry and Land Clearing, boxed out the trail through to the end of the Stevens Rail Trail, organic material was removed and bank run gravel brought in to establish a base.
 Culverts were installed as specified on the plans.
 Then the weather shut down work for the winter.
-Once we can get back in the ditching in a couple of areas of the railroad grade will be cleared, material brought in to ensure a good base in a couple of spots, and a top coat of 3/8″ minus stone dust will be spread and compacted.
-We are still accepting donations for this trail segment.

 Where the new trail meets the Stevens Rail Trail there was a significant wet area.
 Photos from April, May, and June show the progress.

 Work resumed in June after a wet spring.
 Ditches along the Stevens Rail Trail in two locations received some long overdue maintenance so the trail surface could dry out.
 New base material was brought in to crown the center of the trail so it will remain dry.